Bee Gees: 1955–1966: Music origins, Bee Gees formation and popularity in Australia

-Born on the Isle of Man during the late 1940s, the Gibb brothers moved to their father Hugh Gibb's home town Chorlton-cum-Hardy, Manchester, England, in 1955.
+Born on the Isle of Man in the late 1940s, the Gibb brothers moved to their father Hugh Gibb's home town Chorlton-cum-Hardy, Manchester, England, in 1955.
 They formed a skiffle/rock-and-roll group, the Rattlesnakes, which consisted of Barry on guitar and vocals, Robin and Maurice on vocals, and friends Paul Frost on drums and Kenny Horrocks on tea-chest bass.
 In December 1957, the boys began to sing in harmony.
 The story is told that they were going to lip-sync to a record in the local Gaumont cinema (as other children had done on previous weeks), but, as they were running to the theatre, the fragile shellac 78-RPM record broke.
-The brothers had to sing live, but received such a positive response from the audience they decided to pursue a singing career.
+The brothers had to sing live but received such a positive response from the audience that they decided to pursue a singing career.
 In May 1958, the Rattlesnakes disbanded when Frost and Horrocks left, so the Gibb brothers then formed Wee Johnny Hayes and the Blue Cats, with Barry as "Johnny Hayes".

 In August 1958, the Gibb family, including older sister Lesley and infant brother Andy (born in March 1958), emigrated to Australia and settled in Redcliffe, Queensland, just north-east of Brisbane.
 The young brothers began performing to raise pocket money.
 Speedway promoter and driver Bill Goode, who had hired the brothers to entertain the crowd at the Redcliffe Speedway in 1960, introduced them to Brisbane radio-presenter jockey Bill Gates.
 The crowd at the speedway would throw money onto the track for the boys, who generally performed during the interval of meetings (usually on the back of a truck that drove around the track) and, in a deal with Goode, any money they collected from the crowd they were allowed to keep.
 Gates named the group the "BGs" (later changed to "Bee Gees") after his, Goode's and Barry Gibb's initials.
 The name was not specifically a reference to "Brothers Gibb", despite popular belief.

 During the next few years, they began working regularly at resorts on the Queensland coast.
 Through his songwriting, Barry sparked the interest of Australian star Col Joye, who helped the brothers get a recording deal in 1963 with Festival Records subsidiary Leedon Records under the name "Bee Gees".
 The three released two or three singles a year, while Barry supplied additional songs to other Australian artists.
 In 1962 the Bee Gees were chosen as the supporting act for Chubby Checker's concert at the Sydney Stadium.